LitGrey-Technologies/spring-azure-demo/README.md

 # spring-azure-demo
-this is a demo azure repo
+this is a demo azure repo.
+Code will be deployed to the azure app service.